estraviz/agiledatascientist/index.md

   credit: © Javier Estraviz, 2011
 ---

-Homepage and blog of Javier Estraviz, a Scrum Master at [StubHub](http://stubhub.com/).
+Website and blog of Javier Estraviz, a Scrum Master at [StubHub](http://stubhub.com/).
 For more about me, <a href="/about" style="text-decoration: underline">see here</a>.